shrutinbhatia/system-design-portfoliio/learning-notes/designing-micro-services.md

 ## Demystifying Assumptions:

 1. One shared database in micro services
-    1. Introduces tight coupling
+    1. This introduces tight coupling
-    2. Potential bottlenecks
+    2. Potential bottlenecks on the database level
 2. Infinitely scalable
-    1. They are better at scaling than monoliths but they still have scaling limits
+    1. Microservices are better at scaling than monoliths but they still have scaling limits
-    2. Bad design can still cause scaling issues
+    2. Bad design can still cause scaling issues.
-    3. Management and orchestration complexity impacts scaling
+    3. Management and orchestration complexity impacts scaling.
 3. Micros ervices eliminates single point of failure.
     1. Failure in one service can impact others using it.
 A central service can create bottlenecks.

-Application of loose coupling , clear separation of concerns and well defined interfaces are keys to built robust application.
+Application of loose coupling, clear separation of concerns and well defined interfaces are keys to built robust application.

 ## Key Micro services Design principles.